3DCoded/Happy-Hare/Tip-Forming-and-Purging.md

 <p align="center"><img src="Tip-Forming-and-Purging/toolhead_ooze_reduction.png" width="60%" alt="ooze reduction"></p>

 > [!IMPORTANT]
-> This information is included here as a last resort but really the `toolhead_ooze_reduction` should be set first by calibrating the toolhead in the [Blobbing and Stringing](Blobbing-and-Stringing) section since it represents the amount of residual filament left behind in your extruder.
-It is often much bigger that you expect and thus it is important to run the not automated calibration if you have a toolhead sensor so you have an accurate starting point.
-You would only really need to tweak at most +/-2mm if you calibrated correctly.
+> This information is included here as a last resort but really the `toolhead_residual_filament` should be set first by calibrating the toolhead in the [Blobbing and Stringing](Blobbing-and-Stringing) section since it represents the amount of residual filament left behind in your extruder.
+That amount is often much bigger that you expect (2-3mm for low flow extruders and 12-15mm for high flow) and thus it is important to run the not automated calibration if you have a toolhead sensor so you have an accurate starting point.
+Once you have done this you would only really need to tweak at most +/-3mm with `toolhead_ooze_reduction`

 <br>